Upcoming changes to the NEMT manager

-Beginning February 1, 2024, Veyo will start their transition to MTM in Wisconsin.
-The Wisconsin NEMT program will begin using MTM Link, the MTM ride scheduling and mileage reimbursement system, on February 1, 2024.
-There will not be changes to NEMT covered services.
+Veyo has started their transition to MTM in Wisconsin.
+The Wisconsin NEMT program has begun using MTM Link, the MTM ride scheduling and mileage reimbursement system.
+There are no changes to NEMT covered services.

-Need help?
-If you need help with your trip during the transition, contact 866-907-1493 and select the Where's My Ride option.
+If you need help with your trip during the transition, call 866-907-1493 and select the Where's My Ride option.

 Katie Beckett Medicaid serves children under 19 who live at home and have certain health care needs.
 The name comes from a child, Katie Beckett, whose family advocated that the best treatments and services for her needs were available at home and in a community setting.
 The federal government created a special group of Medicaid coverage for kids just like Katie Beckett.

 Do you have questions about how the end of the COVID-19 public health emergency will affect Katie Beckett Medicaid?
 Our Q&As explain what it means for Katie Beckett members.

 Wisconsin Wayfinder supports families of children with delays, disabilities, special health care needs, and mental health conditions.
 Children’s resource guides are helpers who assist families, caregivers, professionals, and organizations in finding a wide array of supports and services available through the Children’s Resource Network.

 Understand the steps for renewing Katie Beckett Medicaid.
 This flyer provides essential details about the process, necessary documents, and how our eligibility specialists can assist you.

 Katie Beckett Renewal Flyer for Members, P-03553 (All versions)